 5. Use interactive content

-Interactive posts like quizzes or polls allow the customers to feel like their opinion matters and are part of a community.
-This type of content also allows customers to show off their knowledge and expertise, creating trust between them and your company.
+Interactive posts like quizzes or polls allow the people to feel like their opinion matters and are part of a community.
+This type of content also allows them to show off their knowledge and expertise, creating trust between them and your organization.

 6. Keep it short